Parareligion · Dossier

 [Colored with AI]

-Charles Waldemar (1912, Zurich) stands as an exemplary figure of postwar esotericism: an author, mystagogue, and businessman who fused occult teachings, erotically-tinged pathological worldviews, and a brand of folksy cultural pessimism into a system that functioned equally well as spiritual guidance and commercial enterprise.
+Charles Waldemar stands as an exemplary figure of postwar esotericism: an author, mystagogue, and businessman who fused occult teachings, erotically tinged pathological worldviews, and a folksy brand of cultural pessimism into a system that functioned equally well as spiritual guidance and commercial enterprise.

-Waldemar on October 12th 1955 made his first contact with "Frater" [sic] Anita Borgert from the Ordo Templi Orientis in Stein/Appenzell, using his "name in the World of Maya".
+Waldemar made his first contact with “Frater” [sic] Anita Borgert of the Ordo Templi Orientis in Stein/Appenzell on October 12th 1955, using his “name in the World of Maya”.
 He owned some rare Crowley manuscripts, over which he expressed his enthusiasm.

 Charles Waldemar Argenteum Astrum